hipa-org/HIPA-CLI/README.md

 #### Beta

-Calculate high intensity Peaks from a given file and creates
+Calculates high intensity peaks from a given text file and creates
 different output files.
-Tested with files provided by Fiji.
+Tested with text files provided by Fiji.
-Sample Data is provided in sampleData Folder.
+Sample data is provided in the sampleData folder.
-Your data might work if the txt is the structure as the files in sampleData.
+Your data will probably work if the text file has the structure as the files in sampleData
-Important: Each entry is divided by a Tabstop (\t)
+Important: each entry is divided by a Tabstop (\t)
 If the Tabstop is missing, the program will fail!

+This tool uses Python 3.x.
+It's not tested with Python < 3.x.
+It is using a venv (virtual environment) to prevent missleading toolinstalltions or python installations.

+Windows users should either install Cygwin or follow the manual installation (see Manual Installation)

 ## Dependencies

 - See requirements.txt

 ## Installation

-- Install Python 3.x
+### Automatic installation

 - Download/Clone Repo
-- sh run.sh
+- type "sh run.sh" in your console
 - Done

-### Manual
+### Manual Installation

+- Start cygwin/console/terminal on your local machine
+- Clone/Download Repo
+- Navigate to cloned/downloaded Repo
-- Create Virtual Environment. e.g. python3 -m venv ./venv
+- Create Virtual Environment. *e.g.* by typing: "python3 -m venv ./venv" in your console
-- Activate Environment. e.g source venv/bin/activate
+- Activate Environment. *e.g.* by typing: "source venv/bin/activate" in your console
-- pip install -r requirements.txt
+- install requirements by typing: "pip install -r requirements.txt" in your console

 ## Usage

+### Usage with shell script
 - sh run.sh

----

-Optional:
+### Manual usage

+- Navigate to cloned/downloaded Repo
+- Activate Environment. *e.g.* by typing: "source venv/bin/activate" in your console
 - python3 start.py [Arguments]
 - e.g python start.py -D
+---

 ***
-Important notice:
-A path with multiple or a single blank is not recommended!
-High Intensity Peak Analysis will try to fix the path but this isn´t a 100% chance that it will work

 ## Command Line Arguments:

+commands are only available when in manual usage!
 - [-D / --debug]: Debug mode -> Logging lots of Data into Console(However, all Data is logged into the Logging Files)
 - [-V / --verbose]: Verbose mode -> Verbose output of Calculations
 - [-H / --highintense]: Skips the main menu and jumps directly to the High Intensity Peak Analyzer Tool